quadroloop/csi2/README.md

 ### Dashboard:

-> this project is connected to a Dashbaord Web Application built on NodeJS, link to the that project can be found below.
+> this project is connected to a Dashboard Web Application built on NodeJS, link to the that project can be found below.

  https://github.com/quadroloop/morphDash